 Find Your Healthy Sleep Position

-We rarely think about the position in which we sleep.
+We rarely think about the position in which we fall asleep.
 What’s more, there are no best and worst sleeping positions since the same pose can be uncomfortable in one situation and relieve pain in another.
 Each pose has its pros and cons, so let’s review them to find the one that suits you best

 While sleeping on your back, you can relax your muscles as much as possible and align your spine.
 This position was found to be the most useful.
 Sleeping on your back helps you recover better and fatigue goes away faster.
 But there is a negative aspect to this sleeping position – people tend to snore when sleeping on their back.
 Snoring by itself isn’t a healthy case, especially for those who suffer from night apnoea.

 IIn this position, the neck, and spine are twisted unnaturally.
 It leads to constriction of the artery and impairment of blood circulation in the brain.
 Breathing and work of the heart in this position are also impaired.
-Still, a lot of people like to sleep this way and find it very comfortable
+Still, a lot of people like to sleep this way and find it very comfortable.

 The position of the fetus is the most natural and the most favorable.
 It is advisable to sleep on the right side since there will be no additional pressure on the heart.